ARambazamba/RaspberryPi-Basics/readme.md

 ## Extending

-If you want to extend this documentation feel free to fork, extend it and issue a pull request.
+If you want to extend this documentation feel free to fork, extend it using a folder, update toc and issue a pull request.
 We recommend using [GitFlow](https://danielkummer.github.io/git-flow-cheatsheet/)